-As we’ve been saying all along, the file system is where employees keep and share the content (spreadsheets, documents, presentations) that they’re working on now.
+As we’ve been saying, the file system is where employees keep and share the content (spreadsheets, documents, presentations) that they’re working on now.
 It’s their virtual desks, and adding a layer of encryption is liking moving things around and making their desk even sloppier — no one likes that! — as well as being administratively difficult to manage.

 Pseudonymization: Selective File Encryption

 And this brings us to pseudonymization.